almossawi/badarguments/extras/content/posts/main/index.md

 **Algorithms**, just like all layers of indirection, can conceal subjectivity.
 As might statements like, "Let's see what the data tells us."
 If you're not careful, the data will tell you anything you want it to tell you.

 **Credit scores** can hide the criteria by which someone might be denied a loan or a rental. **Borderline content** determines whether or not your videos are recommended to new users on YouTube, even when it complies with YouTube's terms of use. **Community standards** determine whether or not your content gets published on Facebook, even when it complies with Facebook's terms of use.
+And **software glitches** are made to take the blame when inconvenient content is deleted on social media websites.

 It's a **victory** if we like the people doing it, and a massacre if we don't.

 **Enhanced interrogation techniques** sounds better than good old torture.

-**Excited delirium** sounds more organic than death by Taser.
-A syndrome pushed into the mainstream, coincidentally, by the Taser company Axon and its catalog of self-funded studies and network of experts, researchers, and consultants.
+**Administrative detention** sounds better than incarceration without trial.

+**Rubber bullets**, much like their cousins the sponge grenades, sound softer, kinder, gentler, and moral civilized than steel bullets.
+Until you realize rubber bullets contain a metal core, that is.
+Until you realize they are often fired at faces with the goal of blinding, maiming, and severely injuring.
+Rubber bullets, fired from **nonlethal weapons**.

 **Private military company** sounds better than mercenary.
 Or in a world where, say, rabbits are projected in the image of a monster, then a phrase like "Anti-rabbit fighter" right away sounds better than "mercenary".
 They're anti-rabbit, we're anti-rabbit, so naturally, we must both be righteous.
+And those others must be . . . wrongus.

 **Collateral damage** sounds better than civilian deaths.